14 Fun Facts About Trabant Cars, Icons of the Cold War

 Sage Advice: Learn more about how to (manually) squirt windshield wiper fluid onto the Trabi’s windshield, see how sexy the glovebox is (not), discover the secret way to lock the vehicle, and more in this YouTube video.

-7. The Steel Used in the Trabant was Imported from Russia
+7. Russia Supplied the Steel Used in the Trabant

 8. The Original 1950s Design Didn’t Change Much Over the Years